yvelikova/axway-open-docs/content/en/docs/central/catalog/discover-and-consume-catalog-assets-3.md

 ---
 title: Discover and consume Catalog assets
 description: Learn how to discover and share your asset via the AMPLIFY Unified Catalog.
-The assets can be APIs, MFT Flows, SOAP (WSDL) and unstructured data (i.e gRPC, Avro, Thrift)
+The assets can be APIs, MFT flows, SOAP (WSDL) and unstructured data (i.e gRPC, Avro, Thrift)
 ---
 *Estimated reading time*: 10 minutes